Scroll to view all answers or click to jump to a specific subject.

 Eugene is one of the largest cities in the Pacific Northwest that relies on a single source of water, the McKenzie River.
 If something were to happen that shuts off our McKenzie drinking water supply, our community would have only about two to three days of stored water, which may not be enough in a major emergency.

-Establishing a second source of water is critical to improving the reliability of our water system, especially following a disaster such as an earthquake, chemical spill or other incident that interrupts our primary McKenzie supply.
+Establishing a second source of water is critical for improving the reliability of our water system, especially following a disaster such as an earthquake, chemical spill or other incident that interrupts our primary McKenzie supply.

 Why is the Willamette River the best option for a second water source?